gainwell-ohio/spbm/docs/Pharmacist Reference Guide/Policy and Procedures/BvG.md

 The following medication [xxxx] has been requested for your patient.
 The plan covers the brand name medication [xxxx] without a prior authorization.
 Please have the pharmacy process the brand name medication using a DAW 9 when processing the prescription.
 If the non-preferred medication (the medication that is NOT covered by the plan) is required, please re-submit the prior authorization request for review with a statement that the non-preferred medication is being requested and include the clinical reasons that the preferred medication cannot be used.

+**Rphs to post in the "ADDITIONAL INFO.
+NEEDED BY RPH" chat group for a technician to send out a BVG letter.

 _________________________________________________________

 [Brand vs Generic email](Brand%20over%20Generic.htm){ .md-button .md-button--primary target="_blank" rel="noopener"}